KarelZe/edu/advanced-machine-learning/01_self_test.md

   * That means one can classify test observations based on which side of the hyperplane it lies \(James et al.\)
 * F: _Explain the **Maximal Margin Classifier**?_
   * A **Maximal Margin Classifier** is a classification approach, where one tries to find a hyperplane of all possible hyperplanes, that gives the biggest gap between the two classes.
 This hyperplane is called the **maximal margin hyperplane**.
 The smallest distance between the hyperplane and training observations is called margin.
-  * Finding the maximal margin hyperplane is an constrained optimization problem, which can be formulated as follows.
+  * Finding the maximal margin hyperplane is a constrained optimization problem, which can be formulated as follows.
   * Based on a set of $$n$$ training observations based on a set of $$n$$ training observations $$x_{1}, \ldots, x_{n} \in \mathbb{R}^{p}$$ and associated class labels $$y_{1}, \ldots, y_{n} \in{-1,1}$$ .
 Briefly, the maximal margin hyperplane is the solution to the optimization problem:
   * $$
     \begin{aligned}